 What happens if I downgrade from Pro to Plus?

 After the downgrade has actually taken effect, Codex follows the Plus allowance, Plus reset text, and Plus credit options.
-Public tables do not publish a carryover formula for prior Pro usage, so check Codex Settings > Usage and /status before assuming you still have Pro-sized headroom or before buying credits.
+Public tables, forum percentages, and generic ChatGPT message caps do not publish a carryover formula for prior Pro usage, so check Codex Settings > Usage and /status before assuming you still have Pro-sized headroom or before buying credits.

 Should I buy credits or upgrade to Pro?